danyalzia/CIrrlicht/README.md

 Contributing
 ------------

 CIrrlicht is currently being used as a backend for DIrrlicht, that means the quality of DIrrlicht is highly dependent on it.
-The priority is to make the library stable enough that don't break DIrrlicht.
+The priority is to make the library stable enough that doesn't break DIrrlicht.
 Feel free to open issues or send pull requests.

 Before making a commit, please try to adhere to the [coding style](https://github.com/Artistic-Games/CIrrlicht/blob/master/CONTRIBUTING.md) of CIrrlicht.